postmanlabs/pmquickstarts/site/pmguides/src/sample/sample.md

 All the content for the step goes here.
 ```

-To indicate how long each step will take, set the `Duration` under the step title (i.e. `##`) to an integer.
+To indicate how long each step will take, set the `Duration` under the step title (`##`) to an integer.
 The integers refer to minutes.
 If you set `Duration: 4` then a particular step will take 4 minutes to complete.

 The total Postman Quickstarts completion time is calculated automatically for you and will be displayed on the landing page.